replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

   </tr>
   <tr>
     <td><code>includedNamespaces</code></td>
-    <td>(Optional) Specifies an array of namespaces to which this hook applies.
+    <td>(Optional) Specifies an array of namespaces that this hook applies to.
 If unspecified, the hook is applied to all namespaces.</td>
   </tr>
   <tr>
     <td><code>excludedNamespaces</code></td>